NOT AVAILABLE IN SAAS

 Scroll down to the “IPv4 local connections” section, and (e.g. by copying and pasting the existing line in it) add a new similar line directly beneath the existing line, as follows (see an example in the screenshot below):

 1. On the new second line, instead of the IP address in the first line, enter the IP address of the Ekran System Application Server.

 2. Instead of the encryption method in the first line of “scram-sha-256”, enter “md5”.

 Before you can start up your database you must close and re-open the Windows Services Manager window to refresh the path you just changed in the registry without needing to restart your system.

 After closing and re-opening the Windows Services Manager window, you should re-check the "path to executable" information for the PostgreSQL database service.
 The path after the "–D" option should still be that of your new directory (as previously specified in Step 4).

-On the machine with the Ekran System Application Server, open the DbSetupToolUI application which is located in the C:\Program Files\Ekran System\Ekran System\Server folder, and change the IP address of the PostgreSQL Server in the Host Name field, and then click OK to apply the changes.
+On the machine with the Ekran System Application Server, open the Database Parameters (DbSetupToolUI) application (which can be opened from the Server tray icon, and also found in the C:\Program Files\Ekran System\Ekran System\Server folder), and change the IP address of the PostgreSQL Server in the Host Name field, and then click OK to apply the changes.

-NOTE: If you use a new password for the new “postgres” user (i.e. different to the password used for the old PostgreSQL Server), you also need to change the password in the DbSetupToolUI application (see the screenshot below).
+NOTE: If you use a new password for the new “postgres” user (i.e. different to the password used for the old PostgreSQL Server), you also need to change the password in the Database Parameters (DbSetupToolUI) application (see the screenshot below).

 Step 8: Restart the EkranServer Service